jsommers/someta/README.md

 SoMeta can be configured using a YAML file.
 This method of configuration is new in v1.3, and subsumes (nearly) all command-line parameters indicated below.
 Configuring via a file allows (1) inclusion of URLs and details of associated data sets used in the measurement task(s), (2) inclusion of README-like details which aren't possible with the command-line, and (3) creation of a configuration template that can easily be reused.

 An example configuration is provided in the repo, named `someta_config_example.yaml`.
 It should, in general, be self-explanatory (see command-line arguments discussion below for details regarding config parameters for individual monitors).

+You can also create a new yaml config using the `-I` option.
+Any command-line flags to change defaults or to configure monitors will be parsed and included in the generated config, which will be written to stdout.
+(New in v1.4.0.)

 To start SoMeta with a configuration file, use the `-y` option: